A Framework for Inherently Interpretable Optimization Models: Introduction

-\paragraph{Our Approach.} In addition to modeling the underlying problem in a suitable manner we impose the task of selecting a well suited explanatory rule on the modeler: Rather than trying to post-hoc find an explanation of solutions, we want to create \textit{inherently interpretable models} \cite{rudin2019stop} that provide an explanatory rule explaining when to use which solution.
-This explanatory rule can be used when the data basis changes, making it unnecessary to resolve the model, and giving end users foreseeable and explainable solutions.
-Originating from a set of anticipated scenarios, we want to provide an explanatory rule that maps any (future) scenario to a solution.
-Due to the desired comprehensible nature of the rule, the set of possible solutions has to be restricted.
+\paragraph{Our Approach.} In addition to modeling the underlying problem in a suitable manner we impose the task of selecting a well suited \IDR on the modeler: Rather than trying to post-hoc find an explanation of solutions, we want to create \textit{inherently interpretable models} \cite{rudin2019stop} that provide an \IDR, mimicking the optimization process and explaining when to use which solution.
+Originating from a set of anticipated scenarios, we provide an \DR that maps any (future) scenario to a solution, giving end users easy access to the decision making process.
+In order to ensure comprehensibility we focus on univariate, binary decision trees of fixed depth, where also the splits at each level of the subtrees are the same.
+Hence, by performing easy queries on the characteristics of the instance in order to obtain one of the solutions, the optimization process becomes interpretable.
+Note that we do not claim that the procedure of obtaining the \DR is either explainable or interpretable, but that the \DR provides an interpretable procedure to mimic an optimization process.
 We show that this places our line of research between so-called $K$-adaptability and decision rule approaches: The former demands the selection of a fixed number of solutions that can be chosen after the disclosure of uncertain parameters, without having a (comprehensible) mapping from scenario to solution.
 The latter is frequently used in a robust optimization setting, where decision rules approximate the feasible region in order to alleviate the curse of dimensionality, but without focus on comprehensibility.